-Due to allometry of species-specific trait combinations, variation in overall flower size can potentially mislead interpretation of a hybrid index based on morphology General floral size differs within individuals and within populations and does not appear to be a taxonomically informative character in these species, unlike floral shape.
+Due to allometry of species-specific trait combinations, variation in overall flower size can potentially mislead interpretation of a hybrid index based on morphology, as morphological differences become more pronounced throughout development.
+General floral size differs within individuals and within populations and does not appear to be a taxonomically informative character in these species, unlike floral shape.
 To verify that our hybrid index metric was robust to size variation, we therefore sought to correct for the covariation of the discriminant scores with size.
-To capture variation in size, we submitted traits of 522 individuals (all individuals with complete phenotype data from herbarium collections and from two sampling seasons) to a principal components analysis (PCA) While the first axis (PC1) clearly separated the two species, trait loadings onto PC2 all showed the same sign,As we found significant correlations between our predicted discriminant scores and PC2 (size) scores for each species, we implemented a regression-based size correction procedure.
-This was done for each species separately by taking residuals from a regression of discriminant scores onto PC2, and adding these residuals to the discriminant score predicted by the regression line at the overall mean size.
-These size-adjusted discriminant scores were re-scaled between zero and one using two different methods.
-To mimic the classic hybrid index, we used a sigmoid transformation, which collapses the variation at the extremes of the phenotype distribution of each species.
-For our regression analyses, we applied a linear transformation by subtracting the minimum value and dividing by the range
+To capture variation in size, we submitted traits of 522 individuals (all individuals with complete phenotype data from herbarium collections and from two sampling seasons) to a principal components analysis (PCA) with traits scaled to unit variance.
+While the first axis (PC1) clearly separated the two species, trait loadings onto PC2 all showed the same sign, indicating that PC2 captured variation attributable to the joint increase of all traits throughout development, which we hereafter interpret as size.
+As we found significant correlations between our predicted discriminant scores and PC2 (size) scores for each species, we implemented a regression-based size correction procedure.
+This was done for each species separately by taking residuals from a regression of discriminant scores onto PC2 scores (calculated from the pooled PCA), and adding these residuals to the discriminant score predicted by the regression line at the overall mean size (mean value of PC2 scores from all specimens).
+These size-adjusted discriminant scores were re-scaled between zero and one using one of two different methods.
+To mimic the classic hybrid index, we used a sigmoid transformation, 1÷1+e-x, which collapses the variation at the extremes of the phenotype distribution of each species.
+The parameters of this function are such that the average hybrid index in the training data set was approximately 0.1 for A. flavescens and 0.9 for A. formosa.
+For our regression analyses, we applied a linear transformation by subtracting the minimum value and dividing by the range in order to better meet the regression assumption of normality.
+All analyses of herbarium specimens were run with and without size-correction step.
+All results were highly similar.
+Results reported below use the correction.

 Biogeographic analysis